-At the northern end of the Vale Village, the skyline is changing rapidly as we are building a brand new hall of residence comprising a new tower and three low rise blocks to form the new Chamberlain Hall.
+At the northern end of the Vale Village, the skyline changed dramatically between 2014 and 2016, as we built a brand new hall of residence comprising a new tower and three low rise blocks to form the new Chamberlain.

 The landscape was dramatically changed when the 50-year-old Eden Tower was removed at the start of 2014.
 Previously known as High Hall, the tower, and its associated blocks of Hampton and Chelwood wings were demolished after studies revealed it would be uneconomic to refurbish them and would not provide the quality of accommodation which the University of Birmingham desires for students.

-The new hall, which will welcome its first students in September 2015, will provide a home for 725 students on the Vale in either en suite study bedrooms in clusters of five or six sharing a kitchen/lounge or self- contained studios.
-The new 21-storey tower’s ground floor will be home to social spaces including catering and social facilities, and other amenities including a launderette.
-The bedrooms will all be cabled for internet access and they will have wifi as standard, plus energy efficient heating and hot water.
+The new hall, which welcomed its first students in September 2015, provides a home for 725 students on the Vale in either en suite study bedrooms in clusters of five or six sharing a kitchen/lounge or self- contained studios.
+The new 21-storey tower’s ground floor is home to social spaces including catering and social facilities, and other amenities including a launderette.
+A brand new Tex-Mex themed restaurant, JCs, opened in 2016.

 In April 2015, the new tower was officially 'topped out' after reachings its highest point.
 University Director of Residential and Environmental Services Lesley Stewart is pictured below with University Vice-Chancellor Professor Sir David Eastwood and Colin Harper, Project Director at Balfour Beatty at the topping out.